mmozuras/mmozuras.github.com/post/_posts/2025-05-17-am-i-autistic.md

 These aren't new revelations.
 They're just how I am.
 But reading the book gave me a different framing: maybe these aren't just quirks.
 They may be patterns.
 So I asked myself: Am I autistic?

-(_one friend was surprised that I've only asked that now instead of much earlier in life_)
+(_multiple friends were surprised that I've only asked this question now instead of much earlier in life_)

 ### Am I?